Siroopfles/NovaPort/v5/README.md

 ## Context Portal (ConPort) - The Memory

 ### Purpose and Architecture
 ConPort is the central nervous system of Nova, a workspace-specific knowledge graph designed to enhance AI contextual understanding and enable powerful Retrieval Augmented Generation (RAG).
+It is based on the [Context Portal MCP server](https://github.com/GreatScottyMac/context-portal).
 *   **Core Technologies:** Python, FastAPI, Pydantic, SQLite, ChromaDB (for vector embeddings).
 *   **Workspace-Specific:** Each project workspace has its own isolated ConPort database (`context_portal/context.db`) and vector store.
 *   **Communication:** Interacted with via an MCP server, accessible locally via STDIO or remotely via HTTP.